 For 2022, our Compensation Committee engaged Aon, as its independent compensation consultant to advise on executive and Board compensation matters including: overall compensation program design, peer group development and updates, and collection of market data to inform our compensation programs for our executives and directors.
 We develop our compensation programs after reviewing publicly available compensation data and we also subscribe to Aon's various global annual and specialized life sciences and general industry surveys on an ongoing basis.
 Aon advised the Compensation Committee on all of the principal aspects of executive compensation, including executive new hire compensation arrangements.
 Aon consultants attend meetings of the Compensation Committee when requested to do so.
-Aon reports directly to our Compensation for its analyses and recommendations.
+Aon reports directly to our Compensation Committee and not to management, although it meets with management for purposes of gathering information for its analyses and recommendations.
 Our Compensation Committee has assessed the independence of Aon consistent with SEC regulations and NASDAQ listing standards and has concluded that the engagement of Aon does not raise any conflict of interest.